 - What You Need

-- Step-by-Step: How to Make & Apply a Hibiscus Compress
+- Step-by-Step: How to Make & Apply the Compress

-- Variations โ Bath Soak, Spray Bottle & Scalp Rinse
+- Variations — Bath Soak, Spray, & Scalp Rinse

 - How Often & When to Use It

-- Safety Rules โ When NOT to Use a Hibiscus Compress
+- Safety Rules — When NOT to Use It

 - Pro Tips for Better Results